 “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb.” – Revelation 7:9

 At International Project, our goal is to see churches planted in the 10/40 window by focusing our training, discipleship, and church-planting efforts on immigrants and internationals from within this region.
+New York City is now considered the most diverse city in the world, with over 50 unreached people groups.
 We hope to see a church-planting movement spread from NYC back to the 10/40 window through internationals and diaspora groups.

 All Are Called To Be Global Christians (Mt 28:18-20)

 We can all play our role in engaging unreached people by praying, sending, mobilizing, welcoming, and going.

 Our 10-month Equip Missionary Training is designed to get your feet on the mission field and provide hands-on training to reach the unengaged, unreached people groups in your own communities.
 Whether you take this training back to your hometown or continue mission work overseas, our coaches and mentors will train you to make disciples who in turn take part in the Great Commission.

 Join our long-term ministry teams as a full-time missionary, sharing the gospel and church-planting among diaspora unreached people groups in one of our ministry locations.